Germany: Police arrest suspects after deadly shooting | DW | 31.01.2022

 Earlier on Monday, a 24-year-old policewoman and her 29-year-old male colleague were shot dead in the district of Kusel, near Kaiserslautern, after a traffic stop.

 Before dying, they were able to radio to colleagues, saying "They're shooting."
-They had seen dead game in the vehicle in which the group was traveling.
+They had reportedly seen dead game in the vehicle they had pulled over.

 Police said in a statement that the 38-year-old had not made any statements on the matter and will be brought before the investigating judge on Tuesday.